All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists work by mimicking a hormone that regulates appetite, blood sugar, and satiety.
 GLP-1 medications reduce what many patients describe as "food noise," that constant background chatter about food.
 While this is a significant benefit, it also removes a coping mechanism that many people relied on for emotional regulation.

 When food is no longer your go-to comfort, the feelings it was masking tend to surface.
 Body dissatisfaction, low self-worth, and identity confusion can all become more prominent.
-This is not a sign that something is wrong.
-It is actually a sign that the medication is working and that your emotional landscape is shifting alongside your physical one.
+This isn't a sign that something is wrong.
+It's actually a sign that the medication is working and that your emotional space is shifting alongside your physical one.

 The Identity Shift